-That the former Harvard Square Kiosk, 0 Harvard Square, Cambridge, be designated as a protected landmark pursuant to Chapter 2.78, Article III, Section 2.78.180 of the Code of the City of Cambridge, as recommended by vote of the Cambridge Historical Commission on [...].
-The premises so designated is defined as Parcel 2 on Assessor's map 159 and the building thereon as described in a deed recorded in book xxxxx, page xxx of the South Middlesex Registry of Deeds.
+That the Harvard Square Kiosk, 0 Harvard Square, Cambridge, be designated as a protected landmark pursuant to Chapter 2.78, Article III, Section 2.78.180 of the Code of the City of Cambridge, as recommended by vote of the Cambridge Historical Commission on [...].
+The premises so designated includes Parcel 2 on Assessor's map 159 plus the area of pavement extending ten feet beyond the drip line of the building's roof.

-This designation is justified by the important architectural and historical associations of the premises with the development of Harvard Square, and for its association with important architects and engineers, including the firm of Blackall, Clap & Whittemore and Prof. Charles B. Breed.
+This designation is justified by the important architectural and historical associations of the premises with the development of Harvard Square, and for its association with important architects and engineers, including the firm of Blackall, Clapp & Whittemore and Prof. Charles B. Breed.